Skip to content

 Basic concepts

-New week, new topic that I had never explored before.
-This class focused on Soft Robotics, a special field of robotics inspired by nature and living organisms.
-Unlike traditional rigid robots made of metal and hard joints, soft robots are built from flexible and elastic materials that can bend, stretch, and move more like a living body.
+New week, new topic for me.
+This class focused on soft robotics, a field of robotics inspired by nature and living organisms.
+Unlike traditional rigid robots made of metal and hard joints, soft robots are made of flexible and elastic materials that can bend, stretch, and move more like living bodies.

 References & Inspiration